NxPKG/khulnasoft-docs/content/pages/platform/functions/examples/cors-headers.md

 layout: example
 ---

-This example is a snippet from our Cloudflare Pages Template repo.
+This example is a snippet from our Khulnasoft Pages Template repo.

 ```ts
 ---